tonebase/tonebase-interviews-fs-fe/README.md

 Okay, with all that out of the way let's dive into the question section!

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?
+-->I have prior experience with AngularJS on introduction with React I found the later easier to learn and more modular.
+I have not worked with React on large scale projects to explore enough and dislike.

 ### 2. Why do the component names in JSX start with capital letters?
+-->To differentiate JSX elements from normal HTML elements that start with lowercase letters.

 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?
+-->Functional (stateless) and Class(statefull) components.
+If the component does not need to maintain its state or lifecycle its better to use functional components as they easier to define, read, debug and may also be faster.

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!
+-->I have used QUnit before for defining and testing JavaScript code.
 ---

 Whew, okay, now moving into a couple of code questions.
 We don't need you to code anything just yet, but this is more around optimization and undertstanding JS/React.